7890/aclock/README.md

   3) s: left delim for edited components
   4) s: right delim for edited components

+/inplace i
+  1) i: 0: off 1: on (print updated clock in place vs. on new line)

 for more info, see src/OClock.java

 Advanced: